Centripetal Force: A Definition and its Role in Human Geography

 1. Shared National Identity and Culture:

 A strong sense of shared national identity, often rooted in common language, history, religion, or cultural traditions, is a powerful centripetal force.
 National symbols, holidays, and narratives contribute to a collective consciousness, binding individuals together under a shared banner.
-For example, the shared pride in national sporting teams or cultural events can create a powerful sense of unity, even in the face of internal divisions.
+Take this: the shared pride in national sporting teams or cultural events can create a powerful sense of unity, even in the face of internal divisions.

 2. Effective Political Systems and Leadership: